-FameLab was a whirlwind experience for Tim Gordon, a marine biology PhD student at Exeter University, UK and winner of FameLab 2019.
-Over the course of four days, Tim found himself winning the FameLab UK competition, before taking the stage the International Finals at Cheltenham Science Festival alongside 24 science communicators from around the world.
+FameLab was a whirlwind experience for Tim Lamont (then Gordon), a marine biology PhD student at Exeter University, UK and winner of FameLab 2019.
+Over the course of four days, Tim found himself winning the FameLab UK competition, before taking the stage for the International Finals at Cheltenham Science Festival alongside 24 science communicators from around the world.

 Tim’s engaging talk about his research on the impact of climate change on coral reefs wowed both judges and audiences alike, and Tim was crowned the competition’s overall winner - in doing so he became the first UK representative to win FameLab since it went global in 2007.

 ‘The whole FameLab experience was very exciting to be a part of because there was the chance to meet brilliant scientists and science communicators from all over the world,’ Tim enthuses.

 ‘Hearing so many different ideas and seeing so many great ways of engaging people with science was really inspiring, and gave me all sorts of ideas for improving my own science and communication.’

 He continues: ‘Initiatives like FameLab are really important because they bring people together in a unique way.
 The networks that develop across countries and across disciplines can be really inspiring and productive, and full of opportunity.’

 Tim believes that it’s networks such as these which are vital enablers for international collaboration and mobility:

 ‘Maintaining an international research community is essential - my research group has collaborators, funders and colleagues from around the world, and sharing knowledge and insight within this global community really speeds up progress.
 In an age where the world’s problems are increasingly global, solutions must also be global, and international collaboration is where that starts.’